Psychological Evaluations

 Social-emotional concerns, such as mood and social skills

-With assessments tailored to each individual’s needs, we can gain valuable information about the way a person:
+With ADHD testing and evaluations for dyslexia and other learning disabilities tailored to each individual’s needs, we can gain valuable information about the way a person:

 Processes information